-24.5.2 Filter annotations on name
+24.5.3 Filter annotations on name

-The name filter allows you to input a list of names to create a new track only with these names.
+The name filter allows you to use a list of names as input to create a new track only with these names.
 This is useful if you wish to filter your variants so that only those within certain genes are reported.
 The proposed workflow would be to first create a new gene track only containing the genes of interest.
 This is done using this tool.
-Next, use the filter from overlapping annotations tool (see section 24.5.3) to filter the variants based on the track with genes of interest.
+Next, use the filter from the overlapping annotations tool (see section 24.5.4) to filter the variants based on the track with genes of interest.

-Toolbox | Track Tools (Annotate and Filter | Filter Annotations on Name
+Toolbox | Track Tools ( Annotate and Filter | Filter Annotations on Name

-Select the track you want to filter and click Next.
+Select the track you wish to filter and click Next.

-Figure 24.11: Specify names for filtering.
+Figure 24.22: Specify names for filtering.

-As shown in figure 24.11, you can specify a list of names of annotations.
-Each name should be on its own line.
+As shown in figure 24.22, you can specify a list of annotation names.
+Each name should be on a separate line.

-At the bottom you can choose whether you want to keep the annotations that are found, or whether you wish to exclude them.
-In the use case described above, you would want to make a track, only keeping the annotations that match the names.
-Sometimes the other option can be useful, for example if you wish to screen certain categories of genes from the analysis (for example excluding all cancer genes to reduce the risk of coincidental findings when analyzing patient samples).
+In the bottom part of the wizard you can choose whether you wish to keep the annotations that are found, or whether you wish to exclude them.
+In the use case described above a track was created with only those annotations being kept that matched the specified names.
+Sometimes the other option may be useful, for example if you wish to screen certain categories of genes from the analysis (for example excluding all cancer genes to reduce the risk of coincidental findings when analyzing patient samples).

-24.5.3 Filter against overlapping annotations
+24.5.4 Filter Based on Overlap

-The overlap filter will be used for filtering an annotation track based on overlap with another annotation track.
-This can be used to e.g. only show variants that fall within genes or regulatory regions or for restricting variants results to only cover a subset of genes as explained in section 24.5.2.
-Please note that for comparing variant tracks, more specific filters should be used (see section 26.6.1).
+The overlap filter will be used for filtering an annotation track based on an overlap with another annotation track.
+This can be used to e.g. only show variants that fall within genes or regulatory regions or for restricting variants results to only cover a subset of genes as explained in section 24.5.3.
+Please note that for comparing variant tracks, more specific filters should be used (see section 26.7.1).

-Select the track you want to filter and click Next to specify the track of overlapping annotations
+Select the track you wish to filter and click Next to specify the track of overlapping annotations (see figure 24.23).

-(see figure 24.12).

-Figure 24.12: Select overlapping annotations track.
+Figure 24.23: Select overlapping annotations track.

-At the top, you select the track that should be used for comparison.
-At the bottom you decide whether to keep annotations that overlap, or whether to keep annotations that do not overlap with the track selected.
-An overlap has a simple definition - if the annotation used as input has at least shares one position with the other track, there is an overlap.
-The boundaries of the annotation do not need to match.
+Next, select the track that should be used for comparison and tick whether you wish to keep annotations that overlap, or whether to keep annotations that do not overlap with the track selected.
+An overlap has a simple definition - if the annotation used as input has at least one shared position with the other track, there is an overlap.
+The boundaries of the annotations do not need to match.